A Universal Model of Commuting Networks: APPENDIX

 Commuting data are usually provided by statistical offices in the form of origin-destination tables.
-We analyzed $80$ regions from $7$ differents datasets.
-In these description the outside are the units in $\mathcal{U}^{EXT}$ but not in $\mathcal{U}$.
+We analyzed $80$ case studies from $7$ differents datasets and $4$ different country (described in Table S\ref{Datasets}).
+In these appendices we called outside (Out.) the $m$ units surrounding the area.